Anxiety Medications: Antianxiety Medications Reduce Anxiety

 - Metabolic syndrome

 - Potential to cause diabetic ketoacidosis as well as stroke, hypertension, hypotension, or sudden death from cardiac conduction or cardiac electrophysiological abnormalities

 Blood Pressure Drugs Including Beta-Blockers for Anxiety

 This type of drug is known as an antihypertensive agent.
 In other words, these are drugs designed to decrease blood pressure.
 Antihypertensives may have a positive effect on the physiological effects of anxiety.
-These antianxiety drugs are designed to be taken at the time of anxiety but their effect may be felt for up to one week afterwards.
+These anti-anxiety drugs are designed to be taken at the time of anxiety but their effect may be felt for up to one week afterward.
 Beta-blockers also belong in this class of medication and several beta-blockers for anxiety have been shown useful.

 Drugs in this class are mostly considered investigational in the area of anxiety.
-However, studies have shown that beta-blockers may be useful in situational / performance anxiety as well as post-traumatic stress disorder.
+However, studies have shown that beta-blockers may be useful in situational / performance anxiety as well as posttraumatic stress disorder.

 Anticonvulsant Anxiety Medications

 Anticonvulsants are sometimes prescribed off-label as anxiety medications.
 This may be due to their ability to increase a chemical in the brain known as gamma-aminobutyric acid (GABA).
 GABA tends to calm the central nervous system which is helpful in those with anxiety.

 Tracy, N. (2012, January 13).
 Anxiety Medications: Antianxiety Medications Reduce Anxiety, HealthyPlace.
 Retrieved on 2023, May 29 from https://www.healthyplace.com/anxiety-panic/anxiety-disorders/anxiety-medications-antianxiety-medications-reduce-anxiety